mimiyin/Choreographic-Interventions/README.md

 ##### Week 7 Reading
 - Read Learning Processing Chapter 14 on 3D, Translation and Rotation
-- Read and [watch videos](http://learningprocessing.com/videos/) for Learning Processing Chapter 6 on Loops

 ## Week 8 Terrains
 - Combining simple shape animations to create complex ones
 - Grids
 - Meshes
-- Code: Nested for loops.
+- Code: Loops.
+Nested for loops.
 Arrays.
 2D Arrays.
 Sin/Tan.

 ##### Week 8 Assignment
 - Meet as a group and combine at least 3 of your sketches into a single structured improvisation.